 After the initial assessment, the facilitator will guide the client through a 1½ hour (depending on the facilitator) process in which the client is encouraged to explore new physical movements, breathe more freely, express blocked emotions and discover unconscious self-limiting beliefs in a safe environment.

 “This unique and unified style of deep work is unusually powerful in transforming the whole person.”
-Jack Painter
+Jack Painter, Founder of PI

 How many sessions will I need?